TIY-Austin-Front-End-Engineering/Curriculum/notes/day-01/README.md

 	- Daily Homework
 	- Bi-weekly reviews
 	- 2 Group Projects
-		- Design Frontend, Backend Group Project (April 8th - 10th)
+		- Design, Frontend, Backend Group Project (April 8th - 10th)
+		- Frontend Client Project (April 21st - 26th)

 - What do I expect of you?
 	- Show up on time (or a few minutes early) - that means in your seat at 9:00am.
 Not rolling in at 9:02 and grabbing coffee.